Auto ISO and bird photography

 Configure the drive mode and AF mode

-Subject Tracking works to keep the AF onto the critical point of the subject (usually the closest eye in case of animals), and is therefore best used to sequence shooting.
+Subject Detection works to keep the AF onto the critical point of the subject (usually the closest eye in case of animals), and is therefore best used to sequence shooting.
 It cannot track between successive exposures triggered in single-shot move.
 Therefore, you need to enable CAF (as opposed to single AF) and one of the sequence drive modes that allow CAF before each individual shot (as opposed to single AF at the beginning of the sequence, and no AF during the sequence).

 In the Menu or SCP, set CAF + MF (which enables you to manually adjust focus).
-MF adjustment is rarely feasible with birds in flights, and more useful, for example, if the frame contains multiple birds on the ground and you wish to focus on a different bird than Subject Tracking initially chooses.
+MF adjustment is rarely feasible with birds in flights, and more useful, for example, if the frame contains multiple birds on the ground and you wish to focus on a different bird than Subject Detection initially chooses.
 As soon as you manually adjust focus, however, remember that you are on your own with respect to focus.
-If you wish to restart AF, you need to release the shutter button and press it again.
+If you wish to restart AF, you need to release the shutter button and press it again half-way.

 Configure the shutter mode